google/protocall/README.md

 }

 SeeThruP0 uses { and } for scoping- program, function and conditional body.
 Each scope induces a new local variable space.
-Argument are passed to function by copy; use return values to communicate.
+Arguments are passed to function by copy; use return values to communicate.